 What causes mouth cancer?

-The two most common causes of mouth cancer are tobacco and alcohol consumption.
+As we mentioned above the two most common causes of mouth cancer are tobacco and alcohol consumption.
 The chemicals found in tobacco make it easy for cancerous cells to form, and alcohol dehydrates the cell walls inside your mouth, greatly increasing the chances of cancer cells being created.
 Furthermore, smoking and drinking at the same time can increase the chances of mouth cancer by 30 times!
 This happens because alcohol makes the mouth more absorbent, making it much easier for carcinogens to permeate the tissue inside your mouth.

-How do I prevent against mouth cancer?
+How do I minimise my risk of developing mouth cancer?

 How can I spot it?